Stealth-R-D-LLC/Stealth/README.md

 # Stealth (ticker symbol XST) Release

-Stealth provides a complete anonymity solution for cryptocurrencies.
-It combines the network analysis resistance of Tor with the blockchain analysis resistance of stealth send.
-Stealth has a fair distribution with nearly four hours of low reward blocks, a small premine of 1%, and the long-term energy efficiency of proof-of-stake minting.
+Stealth is an advanced private solution for cryptocurrencies, combining the network analysis resistance of Tor and the blockchain analysis resistance of stealth send for complete anonymity.
+To ensure a fair distribution, Stealth offers nearly four hours of low reward blocks, a tiny premine of just 1%, and the long-term energy efficiency of proof-of-stake minting.
+This combination provides unparalleled privacy and security features to users who require the utmost discretion.

 This wallet supports the `stake=0` option in the StealthCoin.conf file to disable the stake miner thread for pool and exchange operators.